flashattention/flashattention/README.md

 # Hello!
-I'm an NLP researcher with interest in topics presented here.
+I'm an NLP researcher with interest in topics presented here
 - #### Inner workings of transformers
 - #### Recent improvements in LLM architectures
 - #### Efficient training at scale
 - #### Reinforcement learning with LLMs

-# And these are some of my knowledge sources.
+# Some of my source of knowledge
 - #### Ahead of AI magazine (https://magazine.sebastianraschka.com/)
 - #### Anthropic’s Interpretability Research (https://transformer-circuits.pub/)
 - #### Top AI Papers of the Week (https://www.linkedin.com/newsletters/top-ai-papers-of-the-week-7020865424875474944/)